 It’s my friend Brandi’s birthday today!
 Being the great friend that she is, she decided to celebrate this birthday by gathering her friends for a girls retreat in Park City.
 This last weekend was spent in Utah’s hot spot for some much needed girl time with these cookies in tow.

 Aside from the fact that there was no way I was going to be able to lug an actual birthday cake from work Friday night to Park City in one piece, there is a good reason for these cookies.
 A couple years ago, Brandi and I drove down to L.A.
 I made these naturally sweetened chocolate chip cookies for the road.
 She loved them!
 She asked me for the recipe (probably more than once) and I told her I would put the recipe on the blog.
 When Holly shared our family’s recipe for divine chocolate chip cookies, I didn’t want to overload the site with chocolate chip items, so sadly, Brandi’s cookies were neglected.
-Despite how delicious that family recipe is, it’s time I shared Brandi’s chocolate chip cookies.
+It’s now time I shared Brandi’s chocolate chip cookies.

 These cookies are naturally sweetened, traditional chocolate chip cookies.
 They are often my go-to treat for friends and neighbors because they bake up beautifully, are nicely shaped and can be made on the larger side for an extra special appearance.
 Everyone who tried them this weekend told me they tasted like gourmet bakery-style cookies.
-They are soft, thanks to the powdered honey but still have a nice chewy bite to them, thanks to the coconut sugar.
+They are soft, thanks to the powdered honey.
+Thanks to the coconut sugar, they have a nice chewy bite to them.
 I think Brandi loved these because they use a combination of light and dark natural sweeteners and a combination of extracts for a nice “cookie shop” flavor.
 Every birthday girl needs cookies (in between birthday cake, of course) and I wasn’t going to make her go without.
 These cookies are sure to make any celebration a little more special.

 Happy Birthday, Brandi!!!